usualsr/githu_Full_Guide/README.md

-# githu_Full_Guide
+# GITHUB_Full_Guide
-This is a Full Documentation On Github
+This is a full Documentation on github.
+Author:Santosh Thapa Magar